Help Index / Command and Control Screens /

 World Information Pages

-Each world has its own World Information Page.
-If you own the world, this is where you issue orders for your fleets and production facilities on that world.
+If you own the world, this is where you issue orders for production on that world, and fleet movement from that world.
 You can also review the star map, pick worlds to attack, and scan for intruders.

 If the world is owned by another player or by Nobody, you cannot issue orders there, or see what is being produced.
 You will see all units on the world, except for Hurax Stealth Fighters, but you won't see how they are organized into fleets.